moncla-lab/PMACS-Resources/README.md

-Notes for working in the UPenn PMACS HPC environment.
+# Notes for working in the UPenn PMACS HPC environment.
-LD, 2023-05

 These are general notes for using the PMACS cluster at UPenn.

 ## Logging into cluster